RutgersCSSystems/crossprefetch-asplos24-artifacts/README.md

  The following commands will install the necessary packages to compile RocksDB with YCSB.

-**If you logged out before running this step and resuming, please set the environmental variables again.
-For example,**
+Please set the environmental variables again only if you are resuming after logging out.
+For example,
 ```
 cd ~/ssd/crossprefetch-asplos24-artifacts
 source ./scripts/setvars.sh